holoviz/panel/doc/tutorials/beginner/build_chatbot.md

 :::{adminition} Note
 If your chat app will have many users I recommend you to use `async` to make it fast and responsive.
 Most *Large Language Models* like chatGPT support this *out of the box*.

 We won't be using `async` a lot in the basic tutorials.
-I just want you to know that the Panels support for `async` can enable you to build high performing, scalable applications.
+I just want you to know that Panels support for `async` can enable you to build high performing, scalable applications including chat bots.
 :::

 ## Learn More